-Follower count is one of common small business KPIs that is measured during the starting period of business.
+Follower count is one of the common small business KPIs that is measured during the starting period of the business.
 It is the number of social media users who have chosen to follow your social media accounts.
 The quantitative metric shows your power to bring interested people around your social address.

 The number of times a follower interacts with a social post by clicking a like button within a particular social media platform.
-Likes still remain as one of the main determinants when it comes to measuring the effectiveness of marketing efforts and engagement rate of users.
+Likes still remain one of the main determinants when it comes to measuring the effectiveness of marketing efforts and engagement rate of users.

 The number of times a follower left a comment on an article.
 Remember: Comments can have positive or negative emotions, so many comments aren't always good!

 Impressions indicate the number of times a post has appeared in someone's news feed or timeline because someone you already followed or knew liked or shared my content is referred to as impressions.